act-rules/act-rules.github.io/_rules/html-page-lang-b5c3f8.md

 ## Assumptions

-This rule assumes that the presence of a `lang` attribute is being used to comply to [WCAG][].
-This rule doesn't test if the attribute is needed to comply to [WCAG][].
+This rule assumes that the presence of a `lang` attribute is being used to comply to WCAG.
+This rule doesn't test if the attribute is needed to comply to WCAG.

 ## Accessibility Support